 What Is The Time Limit To Claim For A Cancer Misdiagnosis?

-A limitation period applies to beginning a claim.
-Typically, you have three years from the date you became aware that a misdiagnosis resulted from negligence if you are claiming for yourself.
+Typically, you have 3 years from the date you became aware that a misdiagnosis resulted from negligence if you are claiming for yourself.

 This is set out in the Limitation Act 1980.
 However, there are some exceptions to this time limit.
 Exceptions include: